orcada-io/guides/website/docs/network/network-setup.md

 A Network Attached Storage (NAS) device provides centralised, high performance file storage to client devices.

-Our NAS has two RJ-45 1GbE LAN ports, so we'll connect it to both switches.
+Our NAS device has two RJ-45 1GbE LAN ports, so we'll connect it to both switches.